 while keeping $q_0$ and $q_1$ fixed.
 Varying this with respect to $\Lambda$, $\lambda_i$, $\xi_i$ and $Q_i$, we obtain the set of equations

 for all $i = 1, \dotsc, s$.

-To define the integrator based on the generating function $L_h$, we need to evaluate the partial derivatives of $L_h$ with respect to $q_0$ and $q_1$.
-In doing so, we consider $Q_1, \dotsc, Q_s, \xi_1, \dotsc, \xi_s$ as functions of $q_0$ and $q_1$ defined implicitly by \fref{eq:varconstraints} and \fref{eq:vareq1}.
+To find the integrator based on the discrete Lagrangian~$L_h$, we need to evaluate the partial derivatives of $L_h$ with respect to $q_0$ and $q_1$.
+In doing so, we consider $Q_1, \dotsc, Q_s, \xi_1, \dotsc, \xi_s$ as functions of $q_0$ and $q_1$ defined implicitly by \Fref{eq:varconstraints} and \Fref{eq:vareq1}.
 The partial derivatives of $L_h$ are then

-The functions $Q_1, \dotsc, Q_s, \xi_1, \dotsc, \xi_s$ satisfy the constraints \fref{eq:varconstraints} for all $q_0$, $q_1$.
+The functions $Q_1, \dotsc, Q_s, \xi_1, \dotsc, \xi_s$ satisfy the constraints \Fref{eq:varconstraints} for all $q_0$, $q_1$.
 By differentiating the constraints we see that the identities

 all hold.